|

 priest in the mid-1980s' ('Church knew about priest's crimes', Broken

 Rites Newsletter, No. 11.
 July 1996, p.
 3.)
+(Archdiocese of Brisbane, Father Rod McKiernan,

 Deputy-Director of Catholic Education) 'The Archdiocese learned 30 years